 This is one of the highest paying jobs in Kenya at the moment that doesn’t require a bachelor’s degree.
 The special thing about web development is that all the learning material you will need are readily available for FREE online.
 You can also opt to go for a coding boot camp for a few months rather than college for years.

 When it comes to getting a job as a web developer, the most important thing that will save you is your portfolio i.e the open source projects you contributed to, your GitHub account, and well-designed personal projects you have built.

 My advice for those planning to enter into this field.

-- Don’t spend too much time learning (online, books…etc) without building things, programming is a craft, it takes practices, many hours of practices to be the best.
-In this process let sites like sites like Google, Youtube, StackOverflow, and Quora become your friend.
+- Don’t spend too much time learning (online, books…etc) without building things, programming is a craft, it takes practice, many hours of practice to be the best.
+In this process let sites like Google, Youtube, StackOverflow, and Quora become your friend.

 - Lastly…Be prepared to show off your skills rather than presenting a piece of paper.

-This is one of the best if not the best paying career in Kenya.
+This is one of the best if not the best-paying careers in Kenya.
 If you have tried all the options above and have proved to be unfruitful, you can alternatively venture into politics and vie for an MCA or MP seat.
 Here, you will comfortably earn good money after winning.
 If you are a populist, the better!
 Below are MCA and MP salaries in Kenya.